ceisenbach/about/RESUME_HidalgoNoel_2013_web_short.md

 He stands at the crossroads of technology, government, community, and impact.
 For the last 15 years, he has worked on entrepreneurial ideas that have changed the world.
 He has traveled extensively advocating for a free and open internet, accessible and participatory government, open source software, and free culture ideas.

 Since 2009, he has organized BetaNYC, the nation's largest municipally focused civic technology, open government, and civic startup community.
-He is the founder of NYC's Drupal community, the #BikeNYC hashtag, and co-founder and executive director of BetaNYC.
-He was awarded the rank of Eagle Scout and membership to Royal Society for the encouragement of Arts, Manufactures and Commerce.
+He is the founder of NYC's Drupal community, the #BikeNYC hashtag, and a founding board member of StreetsPAC.
+In NYC, Noel's as an effective organizer who can walk between worlds and pr He was awarded the rank of Eagle Scout and membership to Royal Society for the encouragement of Arts, Manufactures and Commerce.

-**Highlighted Employers & Projects**
+**Highlighted Employers, Projects & Publications**

 **The People's Roadmap to a Digital New York City**
 Co-Author, 2013
 bit.ly/nyc3-citizen-guide

+**Code for America's Brigade Toolkit**
+Co-Author, 2013
+brigade.codeforamerica.org/tools

-**Executive Director and Co-founder at Beta NYC**
+**Executive Director and Co-founder at BetaNYC**
 March 2009 - Current, New York City, NY

+**Board member of StreetsPAC**
+April 2013 - Current, New York City, NY

 **New York City Program Manager at Code for America**
 November 2012 - December 2013, New York City, NY